ivangfr/graalvm-quarkus-micronaut-springboot/README.md

 - Unable to build `springboot-producer-api-native` and `springboot-consumer-api-native`.
 See [Issues](https://github.com/ivangfr/graalvm-quarkus-micronaut-springboot/tree/master/producer-consumer/springboot-producer-consumer#issues)

 - Unable to build `micronaut-elasticsearch-native`.
 See [Issues](https://github.com/ivangfr/graalvm-quarkus-micronaut-springboot/tree/master/elasticsearch/micronaut-elasticsearch#issues)

-- It's possible to build `springboot-elasticsearch-native`, however an exception is thrown at runtime.
-See [Issues](https://github.com/ivangfr/graalvm-quarkus-micronaut-springboot/tree/master/elasticsearch/springboot-elasticsearch#issues)

 - Checking the Final Memory Usage column, `Quarkus` native apps have better memory utilization (after load tests) than `Micronaut` and `Spring Boot` ones; In this experiment, I set **256MiB** the container limit memory.
 If I reduce the container limit memmory to **128MiB**, all `Micronaut` native apps will have memory issues.
 For `Quarkus` native apps, I was able to reduce the container limit memmory to even **64MiB**.
 Below it, the apps performance will degrade.